-21 Formally, the General Meeting of the VPA decides on the admission to membership in the Association.
+&lt;sup>21 Formally, the General Meeting of the VPA decides on the admission to membership in the Association.
 The General Meeting is the same body as the Plenary of the VPI and Applicant NGOs are informally admitted to the VPA once they are admitted to the VPI as NGO Participants.
 Formal admission takes place at the next Annual General Meeting of the VPA, held at the same time as the Annual Plenary Meeting of the VPI.

-- a) Eligible to participate fully in all aspects of the Voluntary Principles Initiative and the Voluntary Principles Association, including governance and other decision-making forums; and - b) Expected to operate consistently with Governance Rules for the Voluntary Principles Initiative, including, but not limited to the Participation Criteria, the Roles and Responsibilities of NGOs document, and the NGO Pillar Verification Framework. - c) Required to recuse themselves from any voting in regard to a fellow Participant that they have a financial or material relationship with that is relevant to the Voluntary Principles; and - d) Required to disclose all sources and amounts of income, with details on the purpose of funds for those from other Participants in the VPI.
+- b) Expected to operate consistently with Governance Rules for the Voluntary Principles Initiative, including, but not limited to the Participation Criteria, the Roles and Responsibilities of NGOs document, and the NGO Pillar Verification Framework. - c) Required to recuse themselves from any voting in regard to a fellow Participant that they have a financial or material relationship with that is relevant to the Voluntary Principles; and - d) Required to disclose all sources and amounts of income, with details on the purpose of funds for those from other Participants in the VPI.